 Sensitive Gums vs. Sensitive Teeth

-Tooth sensitivity has a few common symptoms of its own.
-You may find yourself wincing when brushing or flossing certain teeth, tooth pain when eating or drinking something cold, or even when consuming food or liquids that are hot, acidic, or sweet, you are experiencing tooth sensitivity.
+Tooth sensitivity is a common occurrence and has some noticeable symptoms of its own.
+If you find yourself wincing when brushing or flossing your teeth, eating or drinking something cold, or even when consuming food or liquids that are hot, acidic, or sweet, you are experiencing tooth sensitivity.

 Tooth sensitivity has several potential dental causes, some of which are similar and to gum pain, as observed by the ADA.
 Tooth sensitivity causes include:

 The above list can cause dentin, the inner layer of our teeth, to become exposed.
 Above the roots, the protective layer known as enamel covers our teeth.
 Below the roots, they're covered by a slightly different protective layer known as cementum.
 If something wears away or damages these protective layers, that's when dentin is at risk of becoming exposed.
 Once there's dentin exposure, tooth sensitivity is triggered.